krzyzanowskim/CryptoSwift/README.md

 ## Installation

+# Hardened Runtime (macOS)

+To overcome performance limitations of debug builds, on Apple platforms CryptoSwift is distributed as a binary `CryptoSwift.xcframework` to use with Xcode.
+This surface has some code signing troubles that you have to workaround now.
+Binary is signed, and this should work for most of the cases, except when Hardened Runtime is involved.
+In this case you have to add `com.apple.security.cs.disable-library-validation` aka `Disable Library Validation` option.

+#### Xcode Project

 To install CryptoSwift, add it as a submodule to your project (on the top level project directory):

     git submodule add https://github.com/krzyzanowskim/CryptoSwift.git